 Taking advantage of an employer match may sound like common sense, but millions of people don’t.

 It’s wise to review your entire retirement plan at least once per year.

 First, review your retirement plans and goals.
 Are they still the same?
 Have they changed?
 Have any life changes occurred that could affect your retirement?
 Marriages, births and divorces are just some of the potential changes that could have an impact.

 Second, your retirement funds may need to be rebalanced to make sure that your investment strategies are still in line with your goals.
-Retirement funds are often divided between stocks and bonds or cash instruments.
-Stocks have greater appreciation potential, but also greater fluctuation risk.
-Bonds and cash have more stability, but less appreciation potential.
-If stocks rise significantly over the year and you don’t rebalance, you can end up with a portfolio overweighted in stocks, and thus carrying more risk than is prudent.
+Some investments have greater appreciation potential, but also carry greater fluctuation risk.
+Other investments may have more stability, but less appreciation potential.
+If you don’t rebalance, you can end up with a portfolio over-weighted in positions that are subject to volatility, and thus carrying more risk than is prudent.

-As a rule of thumb, your retirement portfolio should also become more conservative as you age, so that you aren’t heavily weighted in stocks as you approach retirement.
+As a rule of thumb, your retirement portfolio should also become more conservative as you age, so that you aren’t heavily weighted in more aggressive positions as you approach retirement.
 A stock market correction of 20 percent or more could hinder your retirement plans or cause a delay in them.

 Mistake #4: Not Considering Fees

 The fine print provided on your 401(k) plan should provide information on the fees charged on investments.
 If they are too high, consider switching investments to reduce the costs.
-Another strategy is to contribute as much to your 401(k) as necessary to get the maximum employer match, but also investing in an Individual Retirement Account (IRA), where you may have more choice of investments.
+Another strategy is to contribute as much to your 401(k) as necessary to get the maximum employer match.

 Mistake #5: Cashing Out Too Early